 For online courses for which you don't receive a certificate you can use this online course attendance form.

 This proof of participation has to be uploaded in DMA in order for you to obtain credits for the course.

 Learning on the Job

 For Learning on the Job activities there is no need for a course attendance form.
 The requirement here is that you choose these Learning on the Job activities in agreement with your supervisors.
-Please refer to the Learning on the Job activities table for an overview of activities which qualify for Learning on the Job and the amount of credits you can receive for these activities.
+Please refer to this page for an overview of activities which qualify for Learning on the Job and the amount of credits you can receive for these activities.

 When you have finished your Doctoral Education, you have to apply for the Doctoral Education Certificate (which you need in order to get a date for your Doctoral Defence Ceremony).
 The process of applying for the Doctoral Education Certificate is as follows: